DiscretePython/cw.nvim/README.md

 An options table can be passed to the setup function.
 Valid options are below:

 - `profile` string - Changes which AWS profile is used by default.
 Default: default
+- `wrap` boolean - Whether to wrap text in the overlay.
+Default: false

 ## Commands